BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Roadmap

-ReadyRemit makes existing [Brightwell](https://brightwell.com/) expertise available as a generic remittance service to financial technology companies targeting a variety of use cases.
+ReadyRemit makes existing [Brightwell](https://brightwell.com/) expertise available as a generic remittance service to financial technology companies targeting various use cases including [Your service as the sender](#your-service-as-the-sender) and [Your users as the senders](#your-users-as-the-senders).

 ## Versioning